clarabeldarrain/big-data-tweets-sentiment-analysis/README.md

-# Big Data Analytics with Hadoop, MongoDB, and Apache Spark
+# Big Data Analytics with Hadoop, MongoDB, and Apache Spark | Sentiment Analysis and Time Series Forecasting

 ## Project Overview
 This project demonstrates the use of Hadoop, MongoDB, and Apache Spark for handling large-scale data, integrating storage, processing, and machine learning techniques.
 We explore big data management, data preprocessing, and time-series forecasting models such as ARIMA and LSTM for sentiment analysis.